qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

 -----------------------------

 As an example, here is the sample GRASS :file:`LOCATION alaska`, which is projected in the Albers Equal Area projection using feet as units.
 This sample GRASS :file:`LOCATION alaska` will be used for all examples and exercises in the following GRASS-related sections.
 It is useful to download and install the dataset on your computer (see :ref:`label_sampledata`).

 #.
-Start |qg| and make sure the GRASS plugin is loaded.
+Start QGIS and make sure the GRASS plugin is loaded.
 #.
 Visualize the :file:`alaska.shp` shapefile (see section
-   :ref:`vector_load_shapefile`) from the |qg| Alaska dataset (see :ref:`label_sampledata`).
+   :ref:`vector_loading_file`) from the QGIS Alaska dataset (see :ref:`label_sampledata`).
 #.
-In the GRASS toolbar, click on the |grass_new_mapset| :sup:`New mapset` icon
+In the GRASS toolbar, click on the |grassNewMapset| :sup:`New mapset` icon
    to bring up the :guilabel:`MAPSET` wizard.
 #.
 Select an existing GRASS database (GISDBASE) folder :file:`grassdata`, or create
    one for the new :file:`LOCATION` using a file manager on your computer.
 Then click **[Next]**.
 #.
 We can use this wizard to create a new :file:`MAPSET` within an existing
    :file:`LOCATION` (see section :ref:`sec_add_mapset`) or to create a new :file:`LOCATION` altogether.
-Select |radiobuttonon| :guilabel:`Create new location` (see figure_grass_location_2_).
+Select |radioButtonOn| :guilabel:`Create new location` (see figure_grass_location_2_).
 #.
 Enter a name for the :file:`LOCATION` -- we used 'alaska' -- and click **[Next]**.
 #.
-Define the projection by clicking on the radio button |radiobuttonon|
+Define the projection by clicking on the radio button |radioButtonOn|
    :guilabel:`Projection` to enable the projection list.
 #.
 We are using Albers Equal Area Alaska (feet) projection.
 Since we happen to
    know that it is represented by the EPSG ID 2964, we enter it in the search box.
-   (Note: If you want to repeat this process for another :file:`LOCATION` and projection and haven't memorized the EPSG ID, click on the |mIconProjectionEnabled|
+   (Note: If you want to repeat this process for another :file:`LOCATION` and projection and haven't memorized the EPSG ID, click on the |projectionEnabled|
    :sup:`CRS Status` icon in the lower right-hand corner of the status bar (see section :ref:`label_projections`)).
 #.
 In :guilabel:`Filter`, insert 2964 to select the projection.
 #.
 Click **[Next]**.
 #.
 To define the default region, we have to enter the :file:`LOCATION` bounds in the
    north, south, east, and west directions.
-Here, we simply click on the button **[Set current |qg| extent]**, to apply the extent of the loaded layer :file:`alaska.shp` as the GRASS default region extent.
+Here, we simply click on the button **[Set current QGIS extent]**, to apply the extent of the loaded layer :file:`alaska.shp` as the GRASS default region extent.
 #.
 Click **[Next]**.
 #.
 We also need to define a :file:`MAPSET` within our new :file:`LOCATION` (this